FutureMarkRwanda/BA_Notes/Networking/STP_Configuration_Notes.md

 **Topology Changes**: Triggered by link failures, switch failures, or ports entering forwarding state, prompting STP to recalculate the topology.

-Scenario: A campus network with redundant switch links uses STP to prevent loops, electing one switch as the root bridge and blocking redundant ports to ensure stable communication.
+A campus network with redundant switch links uses STP to prevent loops, electing one switch as the root bridge and blocking redundant ports to ensure stable communication.

 ---